intersystems/git-source-control/docs/menu-items.md

 This option forcibly pushes the commits in the branch to the remote repository.
 This is potentially destructive and may overwrite the commit history of the remote branch.
 This exhibits the same behavior as the [git push --force](https://git-scm.com/docs/git-push) command.

 ## Fetch from remote
-Much like the [git fetch](https://git-scm.com/docs/git-fetch) command, this option fetches the most recent versions of the branch without merging that version into the local copy of the branch.
+This option first [fetches](https://git-scm.com/docs/git-fetch) the most recent version of the branch without merging that version into the local copy of the branch.
+It will then list all files modified between the current version and the remote version.

+This also has the effect of refreshing the list of all remote branches and pruning any references that no longer exist in the remote.  (see: [git fetch --prune](https://git-scm.com/docs/git-fetch#Documentation/git-fetch.txt---prune))

 ## Pull changes from remote branch
 Much like the [git pull](https://git-scm.com/docs/git-pull) command, this menu option pulls the most recent version of the current branch from a remote source, merging the changes into the local copy.